End Poem: Creation

+Writer Julian Gough experienced a mental phenomenon affecting his hand during the writing process, which he felt was "dictation from the universe".

 Gough decided this ending should not be an explanation of the game, as players had already formed their own stories about it, but rather something outside of it.
 He described this work as "the dream of a game, and the dream of life".
 He was fond of the concept of people becoming "lost" in a video game such that it "becomes a world", a metaphor he felt was exemplified in Minecraft.
 As the player started to return to reality after beating the game, Gough wanted to "play with that moment, where you're between two worlds, and for a short little period you're not sure which one is more real".
-He felt that "there are mental states accessible through computer games that similar to those accessible through drugs or meditation or religious experiences".
+He felt that "there are mental states accessible through computer games that [are] similar to those accessible through drugs or meditation or religious experiences".

 Gough says that the writing process was "quite odd", and that around halfway through it he felt like "my hand started moving faster than my thoughts and [I] was just watching", while his conscious mind did not know which words would "simply appear on the page" before him.
 He says that he changed very little in the final third of the piece because he was satisfied with what this phenomenon produced, and by the end he mused that he was "taking dictation from the universe".
 Upon submitting the finished work to Persson, Gough wondered if he should cut it, but Persson was pleased that it related to his philosophy of life and wanted it kept in full.
 It debuted alongside the rest of the end credits and the full endgame mechanics in Beta version 1.9.
 Gough and Persson originally referred to the untitled work as a short story, and at one point Boing Boing reported that the name "Wake Up"—a reference to the piece's final line—had taken popularity, but it came to be seen more as a poem than as prose, and by 2014 was generally referred to as the End Poem, a name Gough went on to adopt.
 Other sources have used the appellation "End text" or not assigned it any name.